-- We formulate the problem of adaptive sampling and low-cost monitoring focusing on event-sensitive data, and design e-Sampling to address the problem. - To make the best use of WSNs for diverse applications, we present an algorithm, which is adaptive to adjust the sampling rate autonomously and is computationally inexpensive, and it does not require the sink's mediation. - We present an event identification algorithm suitable for energy-constrained WSNs.
-For this reason, we study SHM as a typical application of high frequency events. - We demonstrate the effectiveness of e-Sampling in simulations with real data traces collected by an SHM system1 (a project that we have participated in).
-Also, we implement a prototype WSN system by using TinyOS [9] and Imote2 sensors [10], and deploy it on a specially designed infrastructure to validate our algorithms.
+- We formulate the problem of adaptive sampling and lowcost monitoring, focusing on event-sensitive data, and we design e-Sampling to address the problem. - To make the best use of WSNs for diverse applications, we present an algorithm, which is adaptive to adjust the sampling rate autonomously and is computationally inexpensive, and it does not require the sink's mediation. - We present an event identification algorithm suitable for energy-constrained WSNs.
+For this reason, we study SHM as a typical application of high frequency events. - We demonstrate the effectiveness of e-Sampling in simulations with data traces collected by a real systemunder an SHM project1 of Hong Kong PolyU.
+Also, we implement a prototype WSN system by using TinyOS [11] and Imote2 sensors [12], and deploy it on a specially designed infrastructure to validate our algorithms.